LeeYJ2147/AlexNet_for_POC/README.md

 ## 4. Methodology & Experiments

-We conducted a series of three main experiments to systematically improve and evaluate the model's performance.
+I conducted a series of three main experiments to systematically improve and evaluate the model's performance.

 ### Experiment 1: Model Architecture Exploration